-5 simple steps to a good looking plank
+5 simple steps to a good looking Pilates plank (and avoiding an injury)

 The plank works almost every muscle in your body and is one of the best core strengthening exercises out there (when performed correctly).
 Unfortunately, a majority of the people I see doing a plank are far more likely to injure themselves before they see any of the benefits.